Codecademy/docs/content/html/concepts/entities/entities.md

 - `&euro;` or `&#8364;` : The `€` character.
 - `&bullet;` or `&#8226;` : The `•` character.

-Here is a [full HTML 5 entity reference](https://dev.w3.org/html5/html-author/charref).
+Here is a [extensive HTML 5 entity reference](https://dev.w3.org/html5/html-author/charref).
 Note that entity names are case sensitive.

 ## The Tab Entity